‘The Masked Singer’ spoilers: Yeti is …

-We’ve gone back and taken another look at those two performances as well as his video clues packages.
-We are convinced that the judges are way off with their guesses (Todrick Hall, Mario, Sisqo, Justin Timberlake) about the identity of the Yeti.
+We’ve rewatched all of those performances as well as his video clues packages.
+We are convinced that the judges are wrong with their guesses as to who the Yeti really is (Jason Derulo, Miguel, Trey Songz).
 Keep reading for all “The Masked Singer” spoilers, including the real name of the Yeti.

-The Yeti is Omarion, the multi-talented rapper, actor and dancer.
+The Yeti is Omarion, the talented multi-hyphenate who is a singer, songwriter, rapper, actor and dancer.
+Omarion came to fame as the lead singer of the R&B boy band B2K.
 Don’t believe us?
 Well consider the following facts and how they fit in with Omarion’s life story.

-In the Yeti’s first clue video was a shot of sandwich made with berries; Omarion’s full name is Omari Ishmael Grandberry.

 SEE ‘The Masked Singer’ spoilers: Cluedle-Doo is …